bwagner78/bwagner78.github.io/_posts/2021-01-20-Pulling Up My Anxiety By the Roots.md

 ---
 layout: post
-title: How I Fight Against Anxiety
+title: Pulling Up My Anxiety By the Roots
-subtitle: The obsession for control is the fertilizer of our anxious cares
+subtitle: How the obsession for control is the fertilizer of our anxious cares
-cover-img: /assets/img/anxious-couch.jpg
+cover-img: /assets/img/roots.jpg
-thumbnail-img: /assets/img/anxious-thumb.jpg
+thumbnail-img: /assets/img/roots.jpg
-share-img: /assets/img/anxious-couch.jpg
+share-img: /assets/img/roots.jpg
 tags: [anxiety]
 ---